 As dorm room bathroom mirrors can get crowded (especially in the mornings), a small mirror they can keep to get ready in their room will prove undeniably useful.
 This one is also a candle holder, which turns this mirror into an on-trend decorative piece as well as a functional gift.

 Given that they use it for literally everything from taking notes to writing papers to buying plane tickets home, a laptop is probably a college student’s most-needed item.
-Help them keep it safe from scratches and spills in a sleek case; this one made of wool felt with leather detailing is elegant and so much more unique than the synthetic ones you see everywhere.
+Help them keep it safe from scratches and spills in a sleek case; this one made of wool felt with leather detailing is elegant and so much more unique than the synthetic counterparts.

-A speaker that actually looks like a decorative accent piece and not a clunky bit of technology is hard to find, which is what makes this audio “pillar” such a great purchase.
-With 360-degree sound, a 15-hour rechargeable battery, and Bluetooth capabilities, its technical features match up to its contemporary design.
+A speaker that actually looks like a decorative accent piece and not a clunky bit of technology is hard to find, which is what makes this colorful option such a great purchase.
+With multi-room capability, Bluetooth technology, and an auxiliary input that can plug into turntables and other devices, its technical features match up to its contemporary design.